Institute for the History and Theory of Architecture (gta)

 Closely related to its academic work, the gta also conducts other communication and research activities within the field of architecture.
 The gta Archives contains important materials on the history of modern architecture, including the papers and unpublished works of a large number of architects.
 The gta Publishers publishing house is one of the leading architecture publishers in Switzerland and Europe.
 The exhibition service, gta Exhibitions, is involved in promoting the public profile of architecture.
 Its current programs are based on extensive collaboration with partners universities, practical architectural work, and the building industry.

-Since its foundation, directors of the gta have included Adolf Max Vogt, Heinz Ronner and Werner Oechslin, who became a professor emeritus in 2010.
+Since its foundation, directors of the gta have included Adolf Max Vogt, Heinz Ronner, Werner Oechslin, and Andreas Tönnesmann.

 Prof. Dr. Vittorio Magnago Lampugnani